-ring graphic summarizes the rich range of thematic ideas generated by the 70+ participants, along with key questic :icipants sometimes gave diverging answers.
+The following graphic summarizes the rich range of thematic ideas generated by the 70+ participants, along with key questions to which participants sometimes gave diverging answers.

 Section 2: Lab Process

 The engagement process by which our Lab searched for common ground to spur innovation followed the journey described in the following schematic.